lukacsg/openlostcat/README.md

 Therefore, each rule defining a category must be quantified, either explicitly or implicitly.
 This results in our language having two levels of (sub)expression:
 * _Item-level_ (a.k.a. _filter-level_) subexpressions are non-quantified expressions being evaluated on an input set of queried map objects in the proximity of the location one-by-one, thus resulting a subset of their input set with the matching map objects (actually, the tag bundles of them).
+They can be either
+  * Atomic filters or constants (true/false) or
+  * Compound expressions formed using logical connectives (and, or, not, implication), which function similarly to set operatios (resulting the actual set of matching map objects).
 * _Category-level_ (a.k.a. _bool-level_) (sub/)expressions are (explicitly or implicitly) quantified expressions resulting a single boolean value.
-  * _Quantifiers_ operate on item-level subexpressions and produce a single aggregated boolean value,
+  * _Quantifiers_ operate on item-level subexpressions and produce a single aggregated boolean value (from the matching set of objects, wheter it is empty or equals the full set),
-  * Other operations on the category level work with boolean inputs and produce boolean results.
+  * Other logical operations (and, or, not, implication) on the category level work with single boolean inputs and produce boolean results.

 ### Complex Rule Cases